to get my Healthy AF Banana Bread Recipe

 You want to keep the stone very hot, so in between pizzas it’s best to keep the stone in the hot oven so it’s ready when you make the next pizza.
 If you’re making pizzas for lots of people, it’s best to use 2 stones!
 Keep both on the grill or oven and rotate stones while you make pizzas.

-If not using all of the pizza dough in one go, you can store your fermented pizza dough in the fridge for later use and quick and easy dinners.
+If not using all of the pizza dough in one go or if making ahead, you can store your fermented pizza dough in the fridge for later use and quick and easy dinners.
 Actually, the dough improves flavor the longer it sits in the fridge!
 It will not go bad!
 You can even transfer from the fridge to the freezer with no issue.

 Remove from fridge 2-3 hours before baking so dough can warm up.
 Flour a surface and flour the dough.
 Knead it for a minute or two until it’s soft and not breaking apart.
 Then follow the steps in Step 8.